TL;DR just click here to download the firmware from Github.

 md5sum on terminal.

-Thankfully, people at DD-WRT had already ran with this issue and made a C++ program to overcome this limitation.
+Thankfully, people at DD-WRT had already ran with this issue and made a C++ script to overcome this limitation.

 After compiling, getting the correct checksum and editing the file under hexedit, the upload was successful.
 I’m even now writing this text using my hacked router!